 This course teaches students to become aware of their spirituality with regards to culture building.
 Students are challenged to connect their respective heritages with development and culture.
 Students are also taught the Eastern philosophical approach to development.
-Field of Specialization: Economics

 2263 Economics of International Trade